The European Union INSPIRE Directive

 Public authorities and organisations carrying out duties on behalf of public authorities are in scope.
-Ordnance Survey, as a government department and agency, is included.
+Ordnance Survey, having a public task, is included.

 Ordnance Survey’s roles

-- We are a Technical Delivery Partner to the INSPIRE Compliance Project led by Defra and are helping provide the IT, organisational and process developments necessary for INSPIRE in the UK.
+- We continue to support Defra, wha are the INSPIRE policy lead, as members of the INSPIRE Compliance Board overseeing the IT, organisational and process developments necessary for INSPIRE in the UK.

 What these roles mean